Pure Hell: Career

-All they left behind was one single, a cover of the Nancy Sinatra song “These Boots Are Made For Walking”/”No Rules”,.
-They played a high power, energy-driven Punk Rock with more than a slight Hendrix-influenced guitar at some points.
+All they left behind was one single, a cover of the Nancy Sinatra song “These Boots Are Made For Walking”/”No Rules”.
+They played a high power, energy-driven punk rock with more than a slight Hendrix-influenced guitar at some points.
 Some of their tracks, particularly “The Girl With The Hungry Eyes”, (about Nancy Spungen, who charismatic lead singer Kenny Gordon knew from his schooldays) verge on proto-hardcore punk.
 The band proved influential on the emerging CBGB-based New York punk scene.

-In 2016, an acetate record with two of their songs, "Wild One" and "Courageous Cat" went for sale on Ebay, where it was purchased by Henry Rollins and released on his label.
+In 2016, an acetate record with two of their songs, "Wild One" and "Courageous Cat" went for sale on eBay, where it was purchased by Henry Rollins and released on his label.

 Kenny has since stated that he doesn't want to be "remembered just because we were black,” and sees the band as being a part of the first tier of punk in the '70s.
 Most recent live performances include select venues and events on the East Coast, including the Brooklyn Academy of Music Festival, WFMU radio in Jersey City, New Jersey and the Brighton Bar in Long Branch, New Jersey.
+Pure Hell reformed to perform at the Mosswood Meltdown Festival, in Oakland California on July 7, 2024.